-A Linguistic Geometry for 3D Strategic Planning D R A F T Boris Stilman
+R A F T Boris Stilman

-Department of Computer Science & Engineering, University of Colorado at Denver Campus Box 109, Denver, CO 80217-3364, USA.
+Department of Computer Science & Engineering, University of Colorado at Denver Campus Box 109, Denver, CO 80217-3364

 Email: bstilman@cse.cudenver.edu

 Abstract.
 This paper is a new step in the development and application of the Linguistic Geometry.
-This formal theory is intended to discover the inner properties of human expert heuristics, which have been successful in a certain class of complex control systems, and apply them to different systems.
-In this paper we investigate heuristics extracted in the form of hierarchical networks of planning paths of autonomous agents.
-Employing Linguistic Geometry tools the dynamic hierarchy of networks is represented as a hierarchy of formal attribute languages.
-The main ideas of this methodology are shown in this paper on the new pilot example of the solution of the extremely complex 3D optimization problem of strategic planning for the space combat of autonomous vehicles.
-This example demonstrates deep and highly selective search in comparison with conventional search algorithms.
+We investigate heuristics extracted in the form of hierarchical networks of planning paths of autonomous agents.
+Employing Linguistic Geometry tools the dynamic hierarchy of networks represented as a hierarchy of formal attribute languages.
+The main ideas of this methodology are shown in this paper on the new pilot example of the solution of the extremely complex 2D optimization problem for the autonomous vehicles for problem domain.
+This aerospace example demonstrates the dramatic reduction of search in comparison with conventional search algorithms.